eight04/GM_context/README.md

 Create a menu. `options` contain following properties:

-* context: array of string.
+* `context`: array of string.
 A list of valid context type that the context menu should apply to.
 Possible values are:

-	- page: when there is no other context type matched.
+	- `page`: when there is no other context type matched.
-	- image: match images.
+	- `image`: match images.
-	- link: match links.
+	- `link`: match links.
-	- editable: match editable target.
+	- `editable`: match editable target.
-	- selection: when part of the page is selected.
+	- `selection`: when part of the page is selected.

 	If this property is missing, the menu is globally applied.

-* items: array of object.
+* `items`: array of object.
 A list of items.
 See [Define a menu item](#define-a-menu-item).

 ### GM_context.remove(menuId)